kaosvold/Beach-Atlas-Config/README.md

 This was written in java but wrapped with the jre using launch4j, so no java should be necessary to run this application.

 Caveats:
-This program will check if you have one of each of the PVE islands and 9 trenches.
+This program will check if you have one of each of the distinct PVE islands and 9 trenches.
 Currently didn't have a plan to allow for duplicating powerstone islands, but may if there is enough request for it.

 Beach#2483 on discord for support.